Adidas, Sneakers

 Without comfort, the UltraBoost never would have been the powerhouse it became, but not all Boost is built the same.

 The original UltraBoost 1 actually has a lot going for it in this competition.
-From a pure squish perspective, I find the Boost used in the 1 far more comfortable than the LightBoost used in the 5x.
+From an initial squish perspective, I find the Boost used in the 1 more comfortable than the LightBoost in the 5x.
 Further, the looser weave of the primeknit on the toebox allows for more wiggle.

 Of course, Adidas isn’t stupid.
 Not only is the UltraBoost 5x nearly 20% lighter than the UltraBoost 1 due to the material choices, they were able to add more than twice the thickness of the midsole (on average).
 This extra boost more than makes up for the softness of the original Boost.
 The tighter weave on the upper also does a better job of keeping the sneaker in place as you walk or run.